The Legend of Prince Valiant: Season two (39 episodes)

 Other notable storylines develop over the course of the season that influence the main plot arcs.
 One is the introduction of Princess Aleta and King Hugo of the Misty Isles — these characters add new dimensions to the Valiant-Rowanne-Arn love triangle and the danger posed by Mordred's forces.
 The Northland storyline also complicates the love and war arcs while providing the catalyst for Arn and Rowanne to finally achieve knighthood.
 Duncan Draconarious is revisited in a few episodes that place him firmly on the side of Camelot.
 Several stories focus on Valiant's young squire Denys, including one that finalizes the fate of season one villains Cynan and Dylan.
-And of course, there are the stand-alone adventures that add to Valiant, Arn, and Rowanne's growing legend in Camelot.
+Also, there are the stand-alone adventures that add to Valiant, Arn, and Rowanne's growing legend in Camelot.

 Some unresolved and underdeveloped plot threads are worth pointing out at this juncture.
 One is Valiant and Aleta's marriage, an important part of the comic strip that never transpired onscreen (the two characters end the series betrothed).
-Another is Rowanne's relationship with King Michael of Northland, which developed rather abruptly and lacked definite closure as the series geared up for its big finale.
-And the character of Lady Morgana, introduced in the first season with the potential to become a major antagonist, is forgotten about until the very end of the second season.
+Another is Rowanne's relationship with King Michael of Northland, which developed rather abruptly and lacked definite closure as the series geared up for its finale.
+Lady Morgana, introduced in the first season with the potential to become a major antagonist, is forgotten about until the very end of the second season.